Some Sexy Songs 4 U: Commercial performance

 Some Sexy Songs 4 U earned over 56.6 million first-day streams on the global Spotify chart, averaging over 2.5 million streams per song: this was the second-highest streaming debut of the year, around 1 million streams short from the number one, The Weeknd's Hurry Up Tomorrow.
 The album broke the first-day streaming record for the most streamed R&B/Soul album in the history of Apple Music.

 In Party and Drake's home country of Canada, Some Sexy Songs 4 U debuted at number one on the Billboard Canadian Albums, marking Party's first and Drake's fifteenth number-one album in the country.
 The album debuted at number one on the US Billboard 200 with 246,000 album-equivalent units, including 25,000 pure album sales.
 It earned a total of 287.04 million on-demand streams in the debut week, which resulted in the largest streaming week of 2025 for any album.
 Some Sexy Songs 4 U is PartyNextDoor's first number-one album in the US and Drake's fourteenth, tying him with Jay-Z and Taylor Swift for the most number-one albums among soloists.
 All 21 tracks debuted on the Billboard Hot 100, with two appearing in the top ten.
 With Some Sexy Songs 4 U, Drake extended many of his Hot 100 chart records, including the most top-ten hits (80), top-20 entries (139), top 40 hits (216) and overall charted titles (358).
 In its second week, the album dropped to number two on the Billboard 200, moving 119,000 units.
 In its third week, it held its spot at number two on the chart, moving 90,000 units, before it dropped to number three in its fourth week, moving 79,000 units.
+As of January 2, 2026, the album was the eighth best-selling album of the 2025 year according to Hits, moved a total 1,766,000 album-equivalent units, including 66,000 pure album sales, 111,000 song sales, 2.192 billion audio-on-demand streams, and 97 million video-on-demand streams.

 Internationally, the album debuted in the top ten of Australia, Belgium, the Netherlands, Ireland, Hungary, Lithuania, New Zealand, Norway, Sweden, and Switzerland, top twenty in France and Spain and top forty in Italy and Finland.
 All 21 tracks debuted on the Official South African Charts, with seven in the top ten.
 It debuted at number three on the UK Albums Chart, moving 20,746 album-equivalent units in its first week.
 The album marked Party's highest debut on the chart and became Drake's fourteenth top-ten.